-Please call obstetrics before leaving home at 641-628-6613.
+Please call the Family Birthing Center before leaving home at 641-628-6613.
 The hospital is located at 404 Jefferson Street.
-If you are experiencing signs of labor, please go directly to obstetrics.
+If you are experiencing signs of labor, please go directly to the Family Birthing Center, located on the third floor.
 A nurse will evaluate you, notify your doctor and assist you with the admission process.
 If you are scheduled for a C-Section, you will need to stop at registration to sign paperwork.

 Your labor, delivery and recovery experience will take place in one of our beautifully decorated suites.
-Obstetrics in central Iowa provides for the special needs of you and your baby in our labor, delivery, recovery and postpartum (LDRP) suites.
+Our staff provides for the special needs of you and your baby in our labor, delivery, recovery and postpartum (LDRP) suites.
 All LDRP suites are private, offering comfort and safety to both you and your baby.
 Suites feature state-of-the-art fetal monitoring equipment, birthing beds, spacious bathrooms and whirlpool tubs.
-You’ll also have individualized lighting for mom, baby and guest, a DVD player and wireless access.
 You can choose to keep your baby with you in your suite or, whenever you wish, your baby can spend time in the nursery which is just steps away.

-Should a Cesarean delivery be necessary, our surgical suites are very close.
+Should a Cesarean delivery be necessary, our surgical suites are just downstairs.
 There are usually multiple people in the surgical suite during a C-section delivery: a general surgeon, your obstetric doctor (to assist the surgeon), another family practice doctor (to take care of the baby), an obstetrics nurse (also to take care of the newborn), two surgical nurses and a nurse anesthetist.

 Moments after your baby is born, your labor partner will have the opportunity to cut the umbilical cord.
 The baby will be wrapped in a blanket and you will be able to see your baby in the operating room.
-After bonding, the nurse will take your baby and support person to obstetrics where your baby will be weighed and the nurse will get their footprints for the birth certificate and baby book.
-After approximately 30-45 minutes of recovery, you and your baby, as well as your birthing partner, will be together again in obstetrics for postpartum care.
+After bonding, the nurse will take your baby and support person to the Family Birthing Center where your baby will be weighed and the nurse will get their footprints.
+After approximately 30-45 minutes of recovery, you and your baby, as well as your birthing partner, will be together again in the Family Birthing Center for postpartum care.